-SPNP Policy WNP Draft Policy Comments BNE1: Protection an development BNE1.1 Development proposals that protect or enhance wildlife habitat on-site and along their boundaries will generally be d enhancement of wildlife habitat Draft Policy WNP05: Ecological Impact of Development 1.
-Development proposals should comply with national legislation and the requirements of the LPA and, unless statutorily exempt, must contribute to the enhancement of the natural Fully aligns and strengthens SPNP policy -WNP policy is more robust and calls for minimum10% biodiversity net gain in line with the government supported. environment by providing for a substantial biodiversity net gain.
-Environment Act 2021 which was introduced after the SP policy was made and which is
+SPNP Policy WNP Draft Policy Comments d enhancement of wildlife habitat Draft Policy WNP05: Ecological Impact of Development 1.
+Development proposals should comply with national legislation and the requirements of the LPA and, unless statutorily exempt, must contribute to the enhancement of the natural supported. environment by providing for a substantial biodiversity net gain.
+2021 which was introduced after the SP policy was made and which is

 SPNP Policy WNP Draft Policy Comments SPNP Policy 2.
-All development proposals should consider potential ecological impacts at an early stage in their design consistent with best practice guidance and identify an array of suitable habitats and other measures (e.g. bat tiles, swift bricks, bird boxes, retention of hedges and other heritage boundaries, green roofs, rainwater gardens etc) to be included in the development. a minimum legal requirement. development proposals will no be supported.
-BNE1.3 BNE1.2 WNP05 as above and WNP policy Development wil Development proposals will demonstrate that they have sought to protect existing wildlife habitat and should seek opportunities to enhance wildlife habitat and pursue opportunities for securing measurable net gains for biodiversity.
-Where they fail to address wildlife habitat protection, Draft Policy WNP03: Wildlife Habitats and Areas 1.
-Development proposals that are likely to have a significant adverse effect on the integrity or continuity of landscape features and habitats of local and national importance and the wild flora and fauna in those areas indicated on Maps 8A and 8b will not be supported unless unavoidable due to exceptional circumstances and the proposed mitigation measures are proportionate to the status of the site and strengthens the biodiversity net gain element of the SPNP policy by quantifying it in line with recent legislation.
-WNPO3 also ensures that biodiversity enhancement measures are introduced that are proportionate to the ecological status of the site based upon a site specific ecological evaluation not lead to or cause serious risk of environmental harm to the Gree Corridor in Sutton Poyntz which follows the River Jordan and its tributaries.
+All development proposals should consider potential ecological impacts at an early stage in their design consistent with best practice guidance and identify an array of suitable habitats and other measures (e.g. bat tiles, swift bricks, bird boxes, retention of hedges and other heritage boundaries, green roofs, rainwater gardens etc) to be included in the development. a minimum legal requirement. development proposals will not be supported.
+BNE1.3 BNE1.2 Development WNP05 as above and Draft Policy WNP03: Wildlife WNP policy strengthens the Development will not lead to or proposals will demonstrate that they have sought to protect existing wildlife habitat and should seek opportunities to enhance wildlife habitat and pursue opportunities for securing measurable net gains for biodiversity.
+Where they fail to address wildlife Habitats and Areas 1.
+Development proposals that are likely to have a significant adverse effect on the integrity or continuity of landscape features and habitats of local and national importance and the wild flora and fauna in those areas indicated on Maps 8A and 8b will not be supported unless unavoidable due to exceptional circumstances and the proposed mitigation measures are proportionate to the status of the site and biodiversity net gain element of the SPNP policy by quantifying it in line with recent legislation.
+WNP03 also ensures that biodiversity enhancement measures are introduced that are proportionate to the ecological status of the site based upon a site specific ecological cause serious risk of environmental harm to the Gree Corridor in Suttor Poyntz which follows the River Jordan and its tributaries.

-satisfy the requirements of the local planning authority.
-Compensation measures will be permissible as a last resort only.
-Proposals to protect or restore any existing features, or to create new features of wildlife habitat - particularly where these form linkages between habitats within or beyond the site - will be supported.
-NE1.3 Proposals to protect or restore any existing features, or to create new features of wildlife corridors should be protected from development, other than that required to maintain, enhance, or interpret their landscape or wildlife purposes.
-Aligns with and strengthens SPNP policy through an extended corridor in line with the DERC ecological maps and supports the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol.
-Wherever appropriate, development proposals should demonstrate they take the opportunity to PNP Policy WNP Draft Policy Comments bit it is the same underlying protocol. corridors of the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. bit it is the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol. biodiversity Appraisal Protocol. biodiversity Appraisal Protocol. biodiversity Appraisal Protocol. roposals will not the local planning authority.
+PNP Policy WNP Draft Policy Comments levelopment proposals will not pe supported. satisfy the requirements of the local planning authority.
 2. Compensation measures will be permissible as a last resort only.
-3. Proposals to protect or restore any existing features, or to create new features of wildlife habitat - particularly where these form linkages between habitats within or beyond the site - will be evelopment will ot lead to or ause serious risk f environmental arm to the Green orridor in Sutton oyntz which ollows the River ordan and its Corridors 1.
+3. Proposals to protect or restore any existing features, or to create new features of wildlife habitat - particularly where these form linkages between habitats within or beyond the site - will be supported.
+BNE1.3 Development will not lead to or cause serious risk of environmental narm to the Green Corridor in Sutton Poyntz which ollows the River ordan and its ributaries.
+Draft Policy WNP04: Wildlife Corridors 1.
 Wildlife Corridors should be protected from development, other than that required to maintain, enhance, or interpret their landscape or wildlife purposes.
 2. All development proposals within the areas recognised as Wildlife Corridors on Map 9 should meet the requirements of the Dorset Biodiversity Appraisal Protocol.
-3. Wherever appropriate, development proposals should demonstrate they strengthens SPNP policy through an extended corridor in line with the DERC ecological maps and supports the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol.
-Extends the
+3. Wherever appropriate, development proposals should demonstrate they Aligns with and strengthens SPNP policy through an extended corridor in line with the DERC ecological maps and supports the same underlying principles of applying the Dorset Biodiversity Appraisal Protocol.
+Extends the take the opportunity to enhance and extend the green corridor along the River